Practices and awareness of pharmacovigilance in ALERT hospital, Addis Ababa, Ethiopia, a pilot study

 Personal information of participants: forty-six health professionals working at ALERT hospital completed the questionnaires.
 Out of 46, physicians (26.1%), pharmacists (28.3%) and nurses (45.6%) participated.
 About 89.1% of the participants were first-degree holders.
 More than three-fourths (77%) of participants had more than two years of work experience (Table 1).

-Awareness of health care workers on pharmacovigilance: the awareness of healthcare workers (HCWs) on PV activities was assessed.
-From 46, only 39.1% knew the term PV and 17.4% were aware existence of NPC.
+Awareness of healthcare workers on pharmacovigilance: the awareness of healthcare workers (HCWs) on PV activities was assessed.
+From 46, only 39.1% knew the term PV and 17.4% were aware existence of NPC in Ethiopia.
 Only 41.3% of participants responded that they were aware of the system for drug safety monitoring the in hospital.
-Even though the most of participants (91.3%) knew importance of reporting ADR, they were less aware on how to report it (Table 2).
+Even though the most of participants (91.3%) knew the importance of reporting ADR, they were less aware of how to report it (Table 2).

 Practice of pharmacovigilance in ALERT Hospital: throughout their work experiences, out of the total participants, 25 (54.3%) had encountered with ADR.
 Out of 25, only 14 (56%) reported the identified ADRs to the concerned body (Table 3).
 As a key informant said, “PV activities were practiced in the hospital.
 Identification, processing, assessing, and reporting ADR were conducted by the hospital´s HCWs.
 After assessing ADR, different management actions have been taken; discontinuing, withholding, and switching medication and close observation/follow-up were among common actions undertaken in managing ADR based on its severity,” [DIS focal].
 Secondary data, from kept copies of reported ADR in the hospital was assessed.
 As reviewed from DIS data, poor documentation of PV was observed.
 Copy of ADRs reported to NPC was not kept at the site, but a total of 7 reports starting from September 2018 were documented at the time of observation for the study.
 Delay of action taken in response to ADRs and reporting them to NPC in some cases was observed.